-Publishing in a staging environment
+Publish to a staging environment

 What you can do with publishing to an internal environment:

-- test whether user properties and events are working correctly.
+- Test whether user properties and events are working correctly.

-- test user and frequency targeting - e.g. the flow only shows once, and for brand new users.
+- Test user and frequency targeting - e.g. the flow only shows once, and for brand new users.

-To publish to a staging environment:
+To publish to an internal environment:

 First, add your staging environment to the Available Domains list in your settings (must be admin).